dwdas9/home/articles/Misc/JsonValidator/BulkJsonValidator.md

 ### <span style="color: DodgerBlue;">Conclusion</span>

 The use of <span style="color: Chocolate;">jsonschema</span> in this project proved invaluable for efficient JSON validation, eliminating the need for iterative item-by-item examination.
 This method enhanced both speed and accuracy.
-While Azure Functions were apt for our dataset size, they're best for smaller datasets.
-For larger volumes, solutions like Spark with Azure Data Lake Storage (ADLS) are recommended, showcasing the need for scalable approaches in data processing.
+While Azure Functions were a good choice for our dataset size, they're best for smaller datasets.
+For larger volumes, solutions like Spark with Azure Data Lake Storage (ADLS) are recommended.